You are here

 What is the Uniform Guidance?

-The Uniform Guidance is a set of regulations, located at 2 CFR 200, that consolidates federal guidelines impacting research administration including the former A-110 (Grants and Agreements with Institutions of Higher Education), the former A-21 (Cost Principles for Educational Institutions), and the former A-133 (Audit Requirements).
+The Uniform Guidance is a set of regulations, located at 2 CFR 200, that consolidates federal guidelines impacting research administration.

-Scroll down for additional FAQs and presentations regarding the Uniform Guidance.
+Beginning July 1, 2018, U-M implemented the Uniform Guidance (UG) for procurement transactions.
+Scroll down for additional FAQs and resources regarding the Uniform Guidance.

 First, remember that the federal agencies are responsible for implementing the terms and conditions of the Uniform Guidance, so you will need to follow the relevant agency's implementation of the Uniform Guidance.
 Second, make sure all the conditions above are met.
 For example, in terms of prior approval, you will need NSF's prior approval if the costs meet the requirements above but were not explicitly in the awarded budget.
 In the case of NIH, you will not need their prior approval provided the costs meet the requirements above, regardless of whether they were in the awarded budget.
 Both require PACRF to be submitted.